Notice of Privacy Practices (Counseling Services)

 Following is a list of categories in which Rally Point may use and disclose your PHI.
 Not every use or disclosure in a category will be listed, but all of the ways we are permitted to use and disclose information will fall within one of the categories.

-For Payment.
-We may use and disclose PHI so that we can receive payment for treatment services provided to you.
+For Payment: We may use and disclose PHI so that we can receive payment for treatment services provided to you.
 This will only be done with your authorization.
 Examples of payment related activities are making a determination of eligibility or coverage for insurance benefits, processing appropriate identifying data for credit card utilization, processing claims with your insurance company, reviewing services provided to you to determine medical necessity, or undertaking utilization review activities.
-If it becomes necessary to use collection processes due to lack of payment for services we will only disclose the minimum amount of PHI necessary for purpose of collection, such as dates of services, attempts to secure payment.
+Insurance companies may request information from my therapist about therapy services received, which may include but is not limited to: a diagnosis or service code, description of services or symptoms, treatment plans/summary, and in some cases an entire client file.
+Once an insurance company receives this information, Rally Point and clients have no control of the security measures the insurance company takes or whether the insurance company shares the required information.
+Clients may request a copy of any report Rally Point submits to an insurance company on their behalf.
+If it becomes necessary to use collection processes due to lack of payment for services we will only disclose the minimum amount of PHI necessary for the purpose of collection, such as dates of services, attempts to secure payment.
 No personal history data would be shared.

-As Required By Law.
-Illinois law is more protective of certain information than the Privacy Rule.
+As Required By Law: State law is more protective of certain information than the federal Privacy Rule.
 Under HIPAA, the more protective law is the controlling law.
-Accordingly, Rally Point. and Rally Point Counselors will not disclose your information relating to treatment for mental health, developmental disabilities, alcoholism, drug dependence without in each case obtaining your authorization unless otherwise permitted or required by Illinois or federal law.
+Accordingly, Rally Point and Rally Point Counselors will not disclose your information relating to treatment for mental health, developmental disabilities, alcoholism, drug dependence without in each case obtaining your authorization unless otherwise permitted or required by state or federal law.
 Where you give authorization, you may revoke it at any time.

-The Privacy Rule and Illinois law allow us to use or disclose your protected health information/patient health records without your authorization or informed consent for the limited reasons described below:
+The Privacy Rule and state law allow us to use or disclose your protected health information/patient health records without your authorization or informed consent for the limited reasons described below:

 • In response to a court order, subpoena, warrant, summons or similar process.
 To identify or locate a suspect, fugitive, material witness or missing person.